amhughes8/Hciliaris_Genome/Holacanthus-ciliaris-Genome-Annotation.md

 TSEBRA takes a list of gene prediciton files, a list of hintfiles and a configuration file as mandatory input.

-TSEBRA's initial purpose was to combine gene predictions from BRAKER1 and BRAKER2 runs.

 ### Step 1: Filter single-exon genes out
 *Downloaded default.cfg from TSEBRA github*
 ```